Wildlife Conservation Network: Wildlife Funds

 WCN's Wildlife Funds tackle the diverse range of challenges that certain species face in a way that a single field organization could not.
 These Funds invest in projects from many organizations to protect species across the entirety of their habitats.

 Elephant Crisis Fund

 The Elephant Crisis Fund (ECF), a partnership between WCN and Save the Elephants, was established in 2013 to bring the ivory crisis to an end and create a better future for elephants in Africa.
 While there are signs of hope with elephant poaching in decline, the ivory trade continues across Africa and the ECF remains committed to ending it.
 The ECF has also expanded its strategies to address other threats to elephants by supporting projects that promote human-elephant coexistence and protect elephant landscapes, giving elephants the space to survive and recover.

-Organizations supported by the ECF include Wildlife Conservation Society, World Wildlife Fund, Tsavo Trust, and Wildlife Direct, among many others.
+Organizations supported by the ECF include Wildlife Conservation Society, Tsavo Trust, and Wildlife Direct, among many others.